project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 `npm install -g nodemon`

-After verifying the availability of nodemon, you can run the application by executing the following commands:
+After you verify the availability of nodemon, run the application by executing the following commands:

 <pre>
 $ cd {PROJECT-FOLDER}/src/app